-For each distinct violation of chapter 446k of the Connecticut General Statutes, or of any provision of sections 22a-449(d)-101 to 22a-449(d)-114, inclusive, of the Regulations of Connecticut State Agencies, or of an order or permit adopted, administered or issued thereunder by the Commissioner of Energy and Environmental Protection, the gravity-based penalty component shall be determined using Table 4A.
+For each distinct violation of chapter 446k of the Connecticut General Statutes, or of any provision of section 22a-449(d) et seq. of the Regulations of Connecticut State Agencies, or of an order or permit adopted, administered or issued thereunder by the commissioner of Energy and Environmental Protection, the gravity-based penalty component shall be determined using Table 4A.